 06:08 Bid Wizard – the magical part of Prestozon – generates suggestions for each keyword

-06:54 Change History – shows all the changes made in the campaigns: inside and outside of Prestozon as well as using Prestozon’s automations
+06:54 Change History – shows all the changes made in the campaigns: inside and outside of Prestozon as well as using Prestozon’s automation

-07:24 Campaign Manager – managing the campaigns and turning on the automations
+07:24 Campaign Manager – managing the campaigns and turning on the automation

 08:25 Overview of the Prestozon interactions